5 Reasons to Start Putting Oil in Your Nose

 The Subtle Effects of Nasya

 All three of these sub-doshas work synergistically and are important to the function of the brain.
-They work individually while being interconnected and when one is out of balance, the other two could be impacted and vice versa.
+Though they work individually, they are also highly interconnected and when one is out of balance, the other two could be impacted and vice versa.

 For example, if there is sinus congestion from excess kapha, it could hinder the flow of prana, possibly causing stiffness or pain in the neck, head, and face.
 This can impact our ability to concentrate or discern our thoughts, and create frustration stemming from the inability to breathe, smell, or even sleep.